Go Backpacking

 A pig swims circles around Kel at Pig Island in The Bahamas

-A pig swims circles around Kel.
+A pig swims in circles around Kel.

 Is it safe to swim with pigs?

+The pigs' only mission is to get the food, which will be thrown from your boat into the water.
 If you're in the way, the pigs will swim next to you, and they won't care where their hard-hooved feet are going as they try to stay afloat.

-I learned that keeping a few feet between you and the pigs in the water is best because they can accidentally kick you while swimming.
+Keeping a few feet between you and the pigs in the water is best because they can accidentally kick you while swimming.
+Kel and I were inadvertently kicked, and they were hard enough to leave bruises on our thighs.

 Don't tease or withhold food from the pigs or do anything that might scare them.
 You don't want to get accidentally bitten.